qjiangzhao/TEtrimmer/README.md

 | 40      | 200 GB |
 | 100     | 600 GB |

-- PC macOS users can use Virtual Memory.
+- Windows and macOS PC users can use Virtual Memory.
 Simply assign 20 threads to push the CPU to its limits.
 We did tests on a Macbook Pro (2020 M1 chip, 16 GB RAM) and compared with HPC, you can find the running time here:

 | Query sequence number | Platform       | Threads | RAM                    | Run time |
 |-----------------------|----------------|---------|------------------------|--------------|